-A comprehensive consultation process was delivered to inform the Draft Bike Plan.
-Respondents wanted more and better infrastructure, greater protection from general traffic and an improved sense of safety, especially through the CBD.
+A comprehensive consultation process was delivered to inform the Bike Plan.
+Overall, respondents wanted more and better infrastructure, greater protection from general traffic and an improved sense of safety, especially through the CBD.
 A separate report on the outcomes of the consultation process is presented in Volume 1: Engagement.